devit-tel/melonade-process-manager/README.md

 # melonade-process-manager

-This is prototype of saga implementation, written in Node.
+Workflow manager that implemented SAGA, written in typescript

 ## Tasks